Altinity/clickhouse-graphouse-integration/README.md

  * `whisper` - a database layer for storing data
  * `graphite webapp` - a webapp that renders graphs

 All is going well with Graphite, until incoming data stream gets big.
-What exactly **big** means is really task-specific, but it turnd out, that having particular threshold steeped over, storage layer, which is `carbon` + `whisper`, may perform not as well as it could be, presenting the following issues:
+What exactly **big** means is really task-specific, but it turned out, that having particular threshold stepped over, storage layer, which is `carbon` + `whisper`, may perform not as well as it could be, presenting the following issues:
  * Lack of replication possibilitites
  * Lack of data consistency
  * High disk IO utilization.
- * Disk space utilization
+ * High disk space utilization

 Let's walk over these issues in more details